joegilkes/KineticPredictorModel/README.md

 ```

 requires a separate installation of OpenBabel 3, and is likely to fail due to improper linkage of OpenBabel's Python package (installed as a `pip` dependency) to the already installed backend.
 It is therefore advisable to separately install the OpenBabel Python package through `pip` before attempting to run the above command to install *KPM*.

+### OBCanonicalRadicals

+When working with molecules with multiple radical atoms, the internal conversion from XYZ to SMILES (performed by OpenBabel when running `KPM predict`) can sometimes lead to underbonded structures.
+[OBCanonicalRadicals](https://github.com/joegilkes/OBCanonicalRadicals) is a package that attempts to fix this by resolving these radical structures in a sensible and reproducible way.
+Provided this package is installed, radicals can be fixed automatically by calling `KPM predict` with the `--fix_radicals True` option.

 ## Usage